davidmoten/jns/README.md

 What would be nice is the ability to only calculate what we need for the output.
 For instance in a 10x10x10 grid if I want to know the value of velocity at (5,5,5) after 2 time steps then clearly the whole grid does not have to be computed for the two time steps.

+When the full grid is computed, rather than map-reduce (which might be the best bet for distributed processing) seek to enable [Rx](http://github.com/Netflix/RxJava) to improve performance.